Lalaloopsy (TV series)

-Lalaloopsy is an animated children's television series based on the doll lineup of the same name by MGA Entertainment.
+Lalaloopsy is an American animated children's television series based on the doll lineup of the same name by MGA Entertainment.
 The show first aired on March 29, 2013.
 After the first few episodes were aired on Nickelodeon, it was moved to the Nick Jr. Channel.
 The series' last episode aired on September 14, 2015.

 In December 2015, Viacom filed a lawsuit against MGA, stating that the toy company did not provide proper financing for the advertisement and production of the series.
-In September 2016, a judge awarded Viacom damages of over $14.9 million relating to the show.
-It was pulled from the lineup less than a month later, while all traces of the show were also removed from Nick Jr.'s website at the same time.
+In September 2016, a judge awarded Viacom damages of over $14.9 million relating to the series.
+Soon afterward, the series was removed from Nick Jr.'s website.

 Plot

 Lalaloopsy focuses on Lalaloopsy Land.
 Lalaloopsy Land is inhabited by colorful rag dolls, who came to life the moment their last stitch was sewn.

 Each episode focuses on one or two groups of them facing a problem of their own, and them either solving it on their own or with incidental or previously planned help from the other group of dolls seen in the episode.